wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 .. note:: To make minor adjustments, use the ``local_decoder.xml`` and ``local_rules.xml`` files.
 We recommend creating new decoder and rule files for changes on a larger scale.

-Check out this example of how to create new decoders and rules.
-Here's a log from a program called ``example``:
+Check out this example on how to create new decoders and rules.
+The following log corresponds to a program called ``example``:

    .. code-block::